Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 ### Sensitivity Analysis  {#sensitivity-analysis}

-The final step is asking: *how sensitive is this trade to changes in assumptions?*

-Let’s run a few scenarios.
+The final step to fully understand our model is asking : **how sensitive are we to changes in assumptions ?** Let’s run a few scenarios.

 #### Scenario A: More optimistic fallback